luizomf/nlingua2/README.md

 ### 🗣️ Transcribe a video file into `.srt`

-You can use relative or absolute paths — both work.
+You can use relative or absolute paths, both work.

 ```bash
 nlingua2 transcribe \